tengstrand/lein-polylith/readme.md

   When working from the prompt every command will executed instantly with no delay.
   Another advantage is that you don't have to repeat 'lein polylith' all the time.
   Just type (e.g.) 'info' instead of 'lein polylith info'.

+  The Unix commands 'cd', 'ls' and 'cat' are also supported.
+  Executing 'cd' with no arguments will take you to the workspace root.
+  It's only possible to go to a directory within the workspace.

+  All commands can be executed from any directory.

   Type 'exit' or 'quit' to exit the prompt.